Chamber Fellowship

 1. One movement of a major concerto

-2. One movement of a sonata, showpiece, or technical work
+2. One movement of a sonata

-3. Required chamber excerpts (to be provided 1 May)
+3. Required chamber excerpts

 All videos must have been unedited and recorded within the past year and clearly show the applicant’s hands and face.
 Accompaniment is required for all works except unaccompanied repertoire and chamber excerpts.